rabbitmq/rabbitmq-perf-html/README.md

 [{'time-limit': 30, 'producer-count': 4, 'consumer-count': 2}]}]
 ```

-Place that code in a file called `publish-consume-spec.js` and then go
+Place this code in a file called `publish-consume-spec.js` and then go
 to the folder where you have the Java client and run the following
 command to start the benchmark: